The Hidden Risks of Microsoft 365 Copilot: Protecting Your Data

 - 3 min read

 The UK Government let 20,000 civil servants loose with Microsoft 365 Copilot for three months last year.
-Average time saved: 26 minutes a day, the sort of productivity lift every CFO dreams about.
-However, Microsoft’s own study admits “security and handling of sensitive data” clipped the benefit in some teams.
+The average time saved?
+A staggering 26 minutes a day.
+That's the kind of productivity lift every CFO dreams about.
+However, Microsoft’s own study admits that “security and handling of sensitive data” clipped the benefit in some teams.
 If time is money, then risk is the claw that takes it back.
-So let’s run a thought experiment: assume the Cabinet Office invites a red-team to probe a mirror of its Copilot tenant.
+So, let’s run a thought experiment: assume the Cabinet Office invites a red team to probe a mirror of its Copilot tenant.

 What could go wrong, and how do you stop it?